peelv/Amlogic-H96-Pro-plus/README.md

 used USB Male to Male cable to connect to pc running Manjaro Gnome

-the device is not recognized as usb device
+the device is not recognized as usb device in dmesg, df -h, gparted, so no adb connect

 ```{r, engine='bash', count_lines}
 adb devices